 A "screen saver" mode will automatically activate two minutes after the last press of a front-panel pushbutton switch.
-When active, the screen saver mode will cause a continuous sequence of five menu pages to activate.
-Each menu page will be present for about three seconds before the next menu page will be shown.
+When active, the screen saver mode will cause a continuous sequence of six menu pages to activate.
+Each menu page will be present for about three seconds before the next menu page will show.